 A road bike is a bicycle designed for use primarily on paved roads and surfaces, as opposed to off-road terrain.
 Sometimes the term “road bike” is used as a synonym for the more specific term of “racing bicycle” or “10 speed bike.”
-In general, road bikes have drop-style (or ram) handlebars, narrow seats (see above photo), no fenders and multiple gears, although there are single and fixed-gear varieties.
+In general, road bikes have drop-style (or ram) handlebars, narrow seats, no fenders and multiple gears, although there are single and fixed-gear varieties.
 All are equipped with tall wheels and narrow tires for less drag or friction on paved surfaces.
 Quick, light and nimble, road bikes make excellent city transportation, or daily commuter bicycles.
 Many use these complex machines for long-distance rides.
 Some road bike variations come equipped with up-right or tourist-style handlebars, some have fenders and wider more comfortable seats.
 In any case these machines are the best one can obtain for city transportation.

 A mountain bike or all terrain bicycle is a bike designed for mountain biking, either on dirt trails or other unpaved surfaces.
 In contrast, road bikes are not designed for such rugged terrain.
 While mountain bikes are very durable and strong their wide, low pressure knobby tires are slow and noisy on the pavement.
 In addition, on paved roads these tires corner very poorly.
 Mountain bike are not designed for day-to-day commuting and or riding around in city traffic.
 Using a mountain bike on the street is like commuting a southern California freeway with a four wheel drive Jeep, mounted with wide knobby tires.
 The features that make a mountain bike perfect for off-road use, turn these bicycles into a highly inefficient machine when used on a paved surface.
 Fitted with multiple speeds, usually 15 or more, they have become very popular in recent years.
 Mountain bikes have wide, knobby tires for extra traction and shock absorption found on unpaved surfaces.
-In recent years, front wheel suspension has become the norm and full front and rear suspension is becoming increasingly common.
+Nowadays, front wheel suspension has become the norm and full front and rear suspension is becoming increasingly common.
 Some mountain bikes are also fitted with bar-ends on the handlebars, but with the increase in popularity of riser handlebars (as opposed to a flat straight handlebar) fewer riders use bar-end extensions.
 These bikes normally have 26 inch wheels.
 Some dirt jumping bikes also have 24 inch wheels.

 American Machine and Foundry or “AMF” was founded by Rufus L. Patterson in 1900 and was once the largest recreational equipment companies in the United States.
 Patterson, the inventor of the first automated cigarette manufacturing machine originally incorporated in New Jersey but operating in Brooklyn, New York.
 The company began by manufacturing cigarette baking and stitching machines.
 During World War II, in 1943, Patterson’s son, Morehead Patterson, took over AMF.
 After the war, Morehead determined the company had to “grow or die.”
 Searching for new products, he came across a crude prototype of an automatic bowling pin setter.
 To get the necessary cash to develop the invention, Patterson traded AMF company stock to acquire eight small companies with fast-selling products.
 After incorporating key features, the AMF “Pinspotter,” was put on the market in 1951.
 In 1950, after purchasing the “Roadmaster” line of children’s and youth bicycles from the Cleveland Welding Company, AMF entered the bicycle manufacturing business with its newly-formed AMF Wheel Goods Division.
 In 1953, after a prolonged labor strike, AMF moved bicycle manufacturing from a (United Auto Workers) UAW organized plant in Cleveland, Ohio to a new facility in Little Rock, Arkansas.
 The new plant was heavily automated and featured more than a mile of part conveyor belts in six separate systems, including an electrostatic induction painting operation.
 Taking advantage of the increase in its target markets, AMF was able to diversify its product line, adding exercise equipment.
 As demand for “Roadmaster” bicycles continued to expand, the company found the need for a new manufacturing facility to keep up with sales.
 In 1962, AMF moved its operations to Olney, Illinois, where it built a new factory on a 122-acre site that would remain the company’s principal bicycle manufacturing location into the 1990s.